Positives for Skyworks Solutions Inc. (SWKS) as stock gains in recent trading

 Sponsored

-The stock witnessed a -1.34% gain in the last 1 month and extending the period to 3 months gives it a -19.51%, and is 4.66% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.71% over the week and 4.31% over the month.
+The stock witnessed a -5.05% gain in the last 1 month and extending the period to 3 months gives it a -21.58%, and is -0.15% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.77% over the week and 4.30% over the month.

 Skyworks Solutions Inc. is expected to release its quarterly report on 02/02/2023.The EPS is expected to grow by 87.00% this year.